njwag/s1eof/README.md

 ## General information

 Downloads Sentinel-1 orbit files from the [Copernicus Sentinels POD Data Hub](https://scihub.copernicus.eu/gnss/#/home).
-The software can automatically detect Sentinel-1 files (zipped or unzipped) thath conform to the Sentinel-1 naming convention.
+The software can automatically detect Sentinel-1 files (zipped or unzipped) that conform to the Sentinel-1 naming convention.
 Alternatively the user can choose to download all orbit files for a given date range or download the full archive.

 ## Required Python dependencies